-Leading manufacturers in the global perfume market include multinational companies.
-Key players include
+Leading manufacturers in the global perfume industry include several multinational companies with extensive production capacities and diverse application portfolios.
+Key players include:

-all of which operate large-scale facilities and serve end-use sectors such as cosmetics, personal care, fashion, and fragrance industries, as well as in the household and cleaning products sectors.
+all of which serve end-use sectors such as personal care, cosmetics, and luxury goods.

 Establishing and operating a perfume manufacturing plant involves various cost components, including: